larsenwork/monoid/Readme.md

 <p>&nbsp;</p>
 #Ligature Support

+I'm using opentype features `calt` + `liga` to create the ligatures and add contextual positioning.
+These are unfortunately not supported by all programs.

+> Please add your findings to this readme if it isn't here already.

 ###Code Editors
-I'm using opentype features `calt` + `liga` to create the ligatures and add contextual positioning.
-These are unfortunately not supported by all editors.

-> Please add your findings to this readme if it isn't already there.

 **:white_check_mark: Working**
 Atom - All platforms